 - a.
 Additions to existing structures may be permitted by special exception within the buffer zone as long as all these conditions apply: - 1.
-Permitted to expand within the buffer zone up to 600 square feet beyond the footprint that existed on March 9, 1999; - 2.
-The expansion may only be permitted to occur away from the edge of the wetland or high water mark, except if a finding made in accordance with Section 1103.11 determines that there will be no negative impact on the wetland and a previous disturbance prior to the adoption of this Ordinance is documented, then the expansion or disturbance may occur to within 25 feet of the wetland. - 3.
+Permitted to expand within the buffer zone up to 600 square feet beyond the footprint that existed on March 9, 1999. - 2.
+The expansion may only be permitted to occur away from the edge of the wetland or high water mark, except if a finding made in accordance with Section 1103.11 determines that there will be no negative impact on the wetland and a previous disturbance prior to the adoption of this Ordinance is documented, then the expansion or disturbance may occur to within 25 feet. - 3.
 There is no limit to the expansion outside the buffer zone; - 4.
-Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 5. any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - b.
+Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 5.
+Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - b.
 Accessory structures may be permitted by special exception within the buffer zone as long as all these conditions apply: - 1.
 There is no land outside the buffer zone where the accessory structure could reasonably be placed; - 2.
-The accessory structure does not exceed twenty feet in height; - 3.
-The accessory structure and associated limits of construction must be setback at least 25 feet from the delineated edge of the wetland or surface water;
+The accessory structure does not exceed twenty feet in height;

-- 4. The accessory structure must have a total building footprint no larger than two hundred fifty (250) square feet; - 5.
-The land on which the accessory structure is to be built must have a slope no greater than 25%: - 6.
+- 3. The accessory structure and associated limits of construction must be setback at least 25 feet from the delineated edge of the wetland or surface; - 4.
+The accessory structure must have a total building footprint no larger than two hundred fifty (250) square feet; - 5.
+The land on which the accessory structure is to be built must have a slope no greater than 25%; - 6.
 Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 7.
-Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project.
+Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - c.
+Unimproved lots that have been approved for subdivision or which otherwise legally existed on or before March 10, 2004 may use wetlands to satisfy up to 25% of the minimum lot size requirements if granted a special exception by the Zoning Board of Adjustment.
+(March 10, 2004)